gisodal/dotfiles/README.md

 ## My minimal setup

-    > ./install bash local tmux-legacy git
+    > ./install shell bash local tmux-legacy git

 ## Install applications

-These are modern replacements for common applications, and a few that are just very usefull.
+These are modern replacements for common applications, and a few that are just very useful.

 |  tool    |  Replacing  |  Github                                         |
 |  --      |  ----     |  --                                             |